FubyCoder/lyrixy/README.md

 ## How does it work ?
 This project injects a new button in the spotify bottom-right section that allows us to display a new modal in full screen (similar to spotify native lyrics page).

-Then we the currently playing song using the generous [LRCLIB](https://lrclib.net) and we sync the lyrics with the current song timetamp
+Then we the currently playing song using the generous [LRCLIB](https://lrclib.net) and we sync the lyrics with the current song timestamp

+## Things to fix:
+- Display an error page if there are no lyrics
+- Handle some errors ( API fetch and possible syncedLyrics = null )

 ## Contribution
 This is mainly a personal project so I will not merge PRs or edit much of this, unless is something i personally need